martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

    or a 5xx status code (see {{Section 15.6 of HTTP}}), abort this process.

 5. Once a response is received, the connection to the alternative is complete.
-   Any other connections can be closed and future requests.
+   Any other connections can be closed and future requests directed to the alternative.
 The client SHOULD remember the alternative name and the service name (the TargetName from the HTTPS ServiceMode record that was used) that were used; see {{remember}}.

 A client MUST NOT remember a service name for an alternative service until a request has been successfully completed with a 2xx or 3xx status code.